Electro-optic modulators operate based on the principle of voltage-induced birefringence.

 Solaris Optics manufactures electrooptic modulators – Pockels cells in its premises in Poland.

-Operation of electrooptic modulators is based on the principle of induced birefringence.
-Pockels cell is such device which can produce controllable birefringence by applying voltage to the cell.
-The cell contains uniaxial crystal, which becomes biaxial when electric field is applied.
+Pockels cell is a device which can produce controllable birefringence by applying voltage to the cell.
+The cell contains an uniaxial crystal, which becomes biaxial when electric field is applied.
 If new axes induced by the applied electric field are at 45° to the plane of polarization of the incident beam, the incident beam is split into two equal orthogonally polarized components.
-They propagate in a crystal with different velocities because of induced different refraction indexes.
-Induced birefringence Δn is proportional to the applied electric field and on the crystal length l it gives controlled phase retardation Γ between these components, which is used for the incident beam modulation.
+They propagate in a crystal with different velocities because of induced different refraction indices.
+Induced birefringence Δn is proportional to the applied electric field and on the crystal length l it gives controlled phase retardation Γ between these components.
+This phenomenon is used to modulate the incident beam.

-There are only two basic designs of Pockels cells:
+There are two basic designs of Pockels cells:

 - Pockels cell with longitudinal electrooptic effect, employing a crystal in which electric field is applied along the direction of the optical beam.

 - Pockels cell with transverse electrooptic effect, utilizing a crystal in which electric field is perpendicular to the direction of the optical beam.